 By Jennifer Bishop-Jenkins, ICMG

-Dog grooming is an ancient art that no doubt began in some form thousands of years ago in an era where humans and wolf/”proto-dogs” co-evolved into the two closest companion species on Earth.
+Dog grooming is an ancient art – and necessity – that began in some form thousands of years ago in an era where humans and wolf/”proto-dogs” co-evolved into the two closest companion species on Earth.
 Recent fascinating archaeological and scientific information documents how close early humans and early dogs have always been, and how they shaped not only each other’s cultures and economies, but how their relationship likely secured each other’s very survival.

-The earliest historical records of actual dog groomers comes from the Middle Ages where full time “professional” “kennel boys” worked full time on feudal states in Europe maintaining the hunting and herding stock for the noble lord.
+The earliest historical records of actual dog groomers as a job or profession comes from the Middle Ages where full time “professional” “kennel boys” worked on feudal estates in Europe maintaining the hunting and herding stock for the noble Lord.
 These young men would live with the dogs, caring for them in every way.
 They would even brush their teeth and had the first grooming tools – brushes and combs and scissors – to take care of these dogs who served a very real purpose to the benefit of all in that state.
 The dogs made any hunt much more successful.
 They aided agriculture with their herding and working abilities.
 They rid the lands of vermin that would threaten to destroy crops and spread disease.
 Dogs were economically valuable, and so were, therefore, their caretakers.
 Early dog “groomers” were primarily serving a practical need.

 It appears that grooming first began to evolve into an art form in and of itself once we began to see the curly coats, the early Poodles in 16th century France emerge.
 There are lithographs and art centuries old in which women are seen to design more aesthetic cuts.
 But even those early haircuts had a practical origin.